-Few aspects of consumer life hav been hit as hard by online shopping as the department store.
-Every week, yet another tent pole department store—Macy’s, JCPenny’s, Carson Pirie Scott’s—gets cut off from the parent company, cauterized to keep the fledging company alive.
+Every week, yet another tent pole department store—Macy’s, JCPenny’s, Carson Pirie Scott’s—gets amputated from the parent company, cauterized and cashed in to keep the fledging company alive.

 Department store window decorations became such a popular cultural art that it featured prominently in several Hollywood movies, such as Miracle on 34th Street, A Christmas Story, and, although not a holiday film, Mannequin.
 It also gave rise to the popular idiom “window shopping” or the act of looking at goods without intending to buy.

-For one, you’ll rarely see a full-sized Christmas tree in a window display.
+Did you know you’ll rarely see a full-sized Christmas tree in a window display?
 Aesthetically, they take up a lot of space and are almost impossible to decorate around in the confined space of a store window.
-Practically, Christmas trees are not the safest objects to have in a narrow, tight space filled with hot lights and stagnant air, especially in the days before fire-retardant artificial trees.
+And And the hot lights of a Christmas tree are not the safest objects to have in a narrow, tight space filled with stagnant air…especially in the days before fire-retardant artificial trees.

 Today, you’ll be hard-pressed to find anything like these holiday window displays, at least without traveling to major retail centers in Chicago, Indianapolis or New York City.
 This has nothing to do with a cultural shift away from Christmas, but a change in consumer spending habits and time management.
 We don’t have time to gaze fondly through windows and lazily shop.

 Today’s big box retailers like Target, Wal-mart, and Best Buy, have no place to display such intricate holiday artwork, and even if they did, they probably wouldn’t invest the thousands of dollars necessary to create them.
 Big box stores operate on thin margins and volume, not customer entertainment.